padiketeku/EnvMonMod/EMM-Prac-3-Bitemporal Change Analysis.md

 Complete the transition matrix table below.
+Note, the spatial extent of the change is in square kilometre.

 || water| infrastructure| firescar| woodland|agriculture|baresoil|
 |----|---------------|-------------|-----------|--------|----------|----|